David-OConnor/pyflow/README.md

 ![Demonstration](https://raw.githubusercontent.com/david-oconnor/pyflow/master/demo.gif)

 **Goals**: Make using and publishing Python projects as simple as possible.
-Understanding Python environments shouldn't be required to use dependencies safely.
+Actively managing Python environments shouldn't be required to use dependencies safely.
 We're attempting to fix each stumbling block in the Python workflow, so that it's as elegant as the language itself.